ratbag98/PySquaredle/README.md

 The recursion unwinds as chains fail to match anything in the trie.

-The recursion is called once per letter in the puzzle grid and once all the letters have been checked the `Set` of solutions is returned.
+The recursion is called once per letter in the puzzle grid and once all the letters have been checked the set of solutions is returned.

-A `Set` is used since the same word can be found in multiple ways sometimes.
+A set is used since the same word can be found in multiple ways sometimes.
 Whilst this is interesting to know, it doesn't help solve the puzzle so repetitions are dropped.

 ### Possible things to try in the code as mental exercises

 - Pass the neighbour list in and avoid an iteration (chop item off local neighbour list as we go)
-- The trie's logic is a little opaque, there may be an optimisation to avoid some recursion.
 - Relax the uniqueness requirement, in case we want to show the solution in some graphical fashion on the grid and to include alternatives.
-- Are Iterators appropriate for the character array?
-We might have one to iterate in a linear fashion and another to scan through the grid left-to-right, top-to-bottom?

 ## Roadmap

-- [x] Configuration for `wordListPath`
-- [x] Expose the board and neighbour list via command line flags
-- [x] Optionally Group solutions by word length (as used in the puzzle)
-- [x] Sort solutions alphabetically rather than recursively
+- [ ] Test suite
+- [ ] Make code more idiomatic
 - [ ] Optionally separate results for "common" vs "uncommon" words
-- [x] Command-line help
-- [ ] Command-line argument aggregation (`-dlnw path`)
 - [ ] Keep word list up to date
 - [ ] Some graphical pizazz to show word formation in the grid
 - [ ] Live update of the search like in the movies